nwhitehead/cherry-lip-sync/docs/model.md

 ## Training Data

-The training set is a proprietary lip sync dataset generated using audio from LibriSpeech[^2].
+The training set is a private lip sync dataset generated using audio from LibriSpeech[^2].
 The lip sync timing information was generated using a variety of methods:

 1) Manual annotation
+2) Existing lip sync tools with manual quality review
+3) Time warping audio and sync data in parallel for existing training examples to generate new examples at different cadences
-2) Time warping existing visemes from a word to other instances of the same word
+4) Mapping and time warping existing visemes from a word to other audio instances of the same word
-3) Time warping existing training examples to generate new examples
-4) Synthetic TTS generation with known phoneme timings and rules for visemes
+4) Synthetic text-to-speech generation with known phoneme timings and rules for visemes
 5) Apply voice changing to existing audio examples without changing timing

-The synthetic examples were generated using [MeloTTS](https://github.com/myshell-ai/MeloTTS) with modifications to output phoneme timing information.
+The synthetic examples for (4) were generated using [MeloTTS](https://github.com/myshell-ai/MeloTTS) with modifications to output phoneme timing information.
 The phonemes are mapped to plausible visemes using an ad-hoc (and evolving) set of programmatic rules with some element of random